 Read books like Ricky Lake’s Your Best Birth and see her movie, The Business of Being Born.
 Both give you a great picture of birthing options in America.
 Ricky and her partner Abby Epstein also invite you to join them on their online community, My Best Birth.

 There are a lot of other wonderful books, a few that come to mind that I read include Active Birth by Janet Balaskas, Gentle Birth Choices by Barbara Harper, and Ina May’s Guide to Childbirth by Ina May Gaskin.
-I have also heard that Pushed by Jennifer Block is supposed to be amazing.
 Keep checking in with us at Pregnancy Awareness Month but above all make it your job to understand the options and feel confidant about your pregnancy and birth choices.